PsyTeachR/stat-models-v1/docs/08-generalized-linear-models.md

 In logistic regression, we are modeling the relationship between the response and a set of predictors in log odds space.

-Logistic regression is used when the individual outcomes are Bernoulli trials---events with binary outcomes.
+Logistic regression is used when the individual outcomes are Bernoulli trials⸻events with binary outcomes.
 Typically one of the two outcomes is referred to as 'success' and is coded as a 1; the other is referred to as 'failure' and is coded as 0.
 Note that the terms 'success' and 'failure' are completely arbitrary, and should not be taken to imply that the more desireable category should always be coded as 1.
 For instance, when flipping a coin we could equivalently choose 'heads' as success and 'tails' as failure or vice-versa.

-Often the outcome of a sequence of Bernoulli trials is communicated as a **proportion**---the ratio of successes to the total number of trials.
+Often the outcome of a sequence of Bernoulli trials is communicated as a **proportion**⸻the ratio of successes to the total number of trials.
 For instance, if we flip a coin 100 times and get 47 heads, we would have a proportion of 47/100 or .47, which would also be our estimate of the probability of the event.
 For events coded as 1s and 0s, a shortcut way of getting the proportion is to use the `mean()` function.

 We can also talk about the odds of success, i.e., that the odds of heads versus tails are one to one, or 1:1.
 The odds of it raining on a given day in Glasgow would be 170:195; the denominator is the number of days it did not rain (365 - 170 = 195).
 Expressed as a decimal number, the ratio 170/195 is about 0.87, and is known as the **natural odds**.
 Natural odds ranges from 0 to $+\inf$.
 Given $Y$ successes on $N$ trials, we can represent the natural odds as $\frac{Y}{N - Y}$.
 Or, given a probability $p$, we can represent the odds as $\frac{p}{1-p}$.